herrdiener/HunAlign/IntermediateReport.md

 dynamically recompute a single row with more thickness.
-If there is time left, another possible improvement would be to allow non-linear boundaries for the usable portion of the matrix, since real-life alignments tend to have more deviation from a perfect diagonal in the middle of the matrix.
+If there is time left, another possible improvement would be to allow non-linear boundaries for the usable portion of the matrix, since real-life alignments tend to have more deviation from a perfectly linear area while in the middle of the text.